Start: Pendleton, Lancashire

 By car:

-Pendleton is situated about 0.5 miles south of the A59 in Lancashire, easily accessible by following signs.
+Clitheroe is situated about 0.5 miles north of the A59 in Lancashire, easily accessible by following signs.

 Limited parking will be available in the adjacent car-park for the duration of the event.
 Please note the organiser is not responsible for your vehicle and/or their contents during the event.